dlu-ch/dlb/doc/fs_path.rst

    If *Q* is a subclass of *P* and *P* is a subclass of :class:`dlb.fs.Path`, then ``Q.Native`` is a subclass of ``P.Native``.

-   These properties make subclasses of :class:`dlb.fs.Path.Native` well-suited for use in type specifications of tokens templates (:class:`dlb.ex.tmpl.TokensTemplate`).

    Example (on a Posix system)::

       >>> dlb.fs.NoSpacePath.Native('/tmp/x y')